SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 intermediate status updates should be displayed to the user during service execution.

+You will also add token validation to all service methods, thus protecting the service from being used by unauthorized users.

 ## Step 1: Prepare the example code
 This tutorial starts from the code example [async_waiter_tutorial](../../code_examples/Python/async_waiter_tutorial).
 To